What is Gamification?

 By consulting the platform, it’s easy to identify employees who have achieved certification in specific skills, worked with clients in a specific industry or make other connections throughout the data.
 All of this combines to create a more efficient, collaborative, productive and upwardly motivated workforce.

-To some, the idea of gamification sounds like a thinly veiled attempt to bait employees into doing what they should already be doing But the truth is, organizations can use gamification as an effective way to combat the employee engagement crisis in the U.S.
+To some, the idea of gamification sounds like a thinly veiled attempt to bait employees into doing what they should already be doing.
+But the truth is, organizations can use gamification as an effective way to combat the employee engagement crisis.

 Using gamification, HR executives and their teams can create a more interactive, rewarding and attentive workforce.
 It can help ward off worker malaise by leveraging intrinsic motivators to drive desirable employee behavior and improve efficiency and ROI while reducing turnover and churn costs.